Privacy policy

 When you create an account to provide care for yourself or someone else, we will require some information about the account holder and the cared for person.
 If the cared for person is under 18, then we shall need to ensure that you have parental responsibility for that child.
 Creating an online account facilitates the ability to search for care and send messages, schedule visits, make payments etc. To find out more about how we use your personal information in these circumstances, please see our Client Privacy policy which can be found here.

-When you become a carer on the Curamcare website you will be provided with an online account.
+When you become a Care Professional on the Curam platform you will be provided with an online account.
 You should ensure that you do not share the login information for this account with anyone else.
-The online account facilitates your creation of a carer profile, the ability to apply for work and send and receive messages.
-Curamcare will also undertake Disclosure and Barring Service (DBS) checks and Protection of Vulnerable Groups (PVG) assessments as part of our assurance processes.
-You can find out more about how we use your personal information in our Privacy Notice which you can access here.
+The online account facilitates your creation of a Care Professional profile, the ability to apply for work and send and receive messages.
+Curamcare will also undertake Disclosure and Barring Service (DBS) checks and Protection of Vulnerable Groups (PVG) assessments as part of our assurance processes

-When you contact us by phone, our system will log the number you are calling from.
-In the event that we get disconnected we may call you back to continue the conversation.
+When you contact us by ‘phone, our system will log the number you are calling from.
+If we get disconnected we may call you back to continue the conversation.
 If we are unavailable to take your call, there is the facility to leave a voicemail message and we will return your call as soon as possible, this may be the next day depending on the time you contact us.

 When you contact us via email

 When you make an enquiry via email, the information in the email will only be used to respond to your request or question.
-We try to respond to email queries as promptly as possible but it can take the team up to 48 hours to respond to email queries especially at busy times, so please be patient with us.
+We try to respond to email queries as promptly as possible, but it can take the team up to 48 hours to respond to email queries especially at busy times or on a Sunday, so please be patient with us.

 When you take part in online research or surveys